AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 **Learning Manager - Author**

-* The Author creates a course in&nbsp;Learning Manager with the module type as **Virtual Classroom.**
+* The Author creates a course in Learning Manager with the module type as **Virtual Classroom.**
 * From the **Conferencing System** drop-down list, choose Connect as the VC Provider.
 * Choose the Persistent Meeting course and select the VC Classroom created by the host in Connect.
 Choose the Instructor.
 Save and Publish the course.